jcheminform/covid-editorial/editorial.i.md

-# If not a COVID-19 special issue, what does a pandemic need from cheminformatics?
+# What is the Role of Cheminformatics in a Pandemic?

 (authors in alphabetical order of their surnames)